ChopinDavid/FirebaseFlutterStarter/README.md

  4. [Enable Firebase Authentication](https://firebase.google.com/docs/auth) in your Firebase project.
  5. Enable the *Email/Password* sign-in method in Firebase Authentication.
  ![Enabling Email/Password sign-in](https://raw.githubusercontent.com/ChopinDavid/FirebaseFlutterStarter/master/readmeImage1.png)
- 6. Follow these articles to drop the [GoogleService-Info.plist](https://firebase.google.com/docs/ios/setup) and [GoogleService-Info.json](https://firebase.google.com/docs/android/setup) into the iOS and Android projects, respectively. **Be sure to ignore the steps about editing your podfile and running pod install.**
+ 6. Follow these articles to drop the [GoogleService-Info.plist](https://firebase.google.com/docs/ios/setup) and [GoogleService-Info.json](https://firebase.google.com/docs/android/setup) into the iOS and Android projects, respectively. **Be sure to ignore the steps about editing your podfile and running pod install.
+Also be sure that your iOS project's bundle identifier and Android project's application ID match what is registered with the Firebase iOS and Android projects, respectively.**
  7. Run `flutter pub get` in your root (the level where `pubspec.yaml` is located).